NoahR02/learn-odin/src/control_flow_statements/defer_statement.md

 }
 ```

-> The mental toll of when or where to clean up memory starts to fade.
+> The mental toll of when or where to clean up memory starts to fade after using defer.